 Premium receivable refers to premium charge amounts that have been billed to insured credit unions, but have not been received as of the reporting date.
-As of December 31, 2015 and 2014, accounts receivable due from insured credit unions were \$0 and \$3.5 million, respectively.
+As of December 31, 2016 and 2015, no accounts receivable were due from insured credit unions.